john-yuan/generate-svg-symbols/README.md

 - `js` Output a JavaScript file that export the SVG content as its default export.
 - `js-bundle` Output a JavaScript file that will inject the SVG content to `document.body` automatically.

-If you want to optimize the SVG content (remove redundant and useless information in the SVG content), you can install [svgo][svgo] to your project.
+If you want to optimize the SVG content (remove redundant and useless information in the SVG content), you can install [svgo][svgo] (version ^3.0.5) to your project.
 If [svgo][svgo] is detected, the SVG content will be optimized with [svgo][svgo] before it get converted to SVG symbol automatically (to avoid this, you can use the `--skipSvgo` option).

 [svgo]: https://www.npmjs.com/package/svgo